abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 \end{equation}
 $$

-Similar to the two systems case, We can also define a linearity with respect each argument of the three or more systems when all the other arguments are fixed.
+We could define a linearity with respect each argument of the three or more systems when all the other arguments are fixed like we did for two systems case.
 This is called multilinearity.

-If individual systems are indipendent, then we can describe the probability associated with each classical state of joint system in a following way.
+If individual systems are indipendent, then we will be able describe the probability associated with each classical state of joint system as follows.

 $$
 \begin{equation} \tag{4}